sakirm-icpl/threat-advisory/SETUP.md

    - **Homepage URL**: `http://YOUR_SERVER_IP:3000`
    - **Callback URL**: `http://YOUR_SERVER_IP:3000/auth/github/callback`
 4. Copy Client ID and Secret to `.env`

+**Note**: GitHub OAuth is required for authentication.
+The application will not work without it.

 ### **Google AI Setup** (Optional)
 1. Go to: https://console.cloud.google.com/